Rebel1124/algo_trading_and_ML/README.md

 Again using the dataset produced in step 2, we were able to run the Random Forest model for the raw indicators, rolling 30day zScore indicators as well as the normalised indicators as our feature variables.
 This 'signals' coulumn (calculated in step 2) was used as our target or y-variable.
 Consequently this produced three sets of results (raw indictors-transformed using standard scaler, zScores and Normalized).
 Similar to the Trading strategies in step 2, decriptive statistics and cumulative returns were calculated for each of these models (standard scaler, zScores and Normalized).

-This was done for each security and the results were then compared to the technical trading srategies (step 3) and ANN model (step 5) results.
+This was done for each security and the results were then compared to the technical trading srategies and ANN model.

 <br>